FREQUENTLY ASKED QUESTIONS

 What is the status of trash and recycling pick-up services?

-Residential and commercial trash/recycling pickup in Black Mountain has resumed its regular schedule.
+Residential and commercial trash/recycling pickup in Black Mountain is operating on its regular schedule.

 Who is responsible for removing debris from bridges?